ENG 319: Writing and Rhetorical Theory

 Course Expectations

 I want this course to work like a seminar.
 Seminars revolve around three things: reading, thinking (in the form of writing), and discussion (in the form of sharing writing).
 You should expect to read a lot this semester, between 75 and 100 pages a week.
 By seminar standards, that’s not a lot.
-But this will probably be difficult reading (I would identify Lanham as a 7 out of 10 on the difficulty scale0.
-You’ll be writing single-spaced reflection papers for every Tuesday session.
-These are called “Write Ups.”
-You will share at least 3 of these Write-Ups with the class.
-If you want an A, then you will share 4 of those papers with the class.
+But this will probably be difficult reading (I would identify Lanham as an 8 out of 10 on the difficulty scale; it might be the hardest thing we read this semester).
+You’ll be writing single-spaced reflection papers called “Write Ups.”
+You will share at least 2 of these Write-Ups with the class.
+If you want an A, then you will share 3 of those papers with the class.

 I will also ask you to annotate readings.
 This means writing notes, questions, references (to other places in the reading or other readings) in the margins.
 I will always expect you to have two or three annotations in a reading to share in class.